California Elder Abuse Attorneys

 Elder Abuse Definition Under California Law

-According to the California Welfare and Institutions Code Section 15600, elders (defined as anyone older than 65 years of age) and dependent adults are legally protected from various types of neglect and physical abuse.
+According to the California Welfare and Institutions Code, elders (anyone age 65 or older) and dependent adults are legally protected from neglect, physical abuse, and financial exploitation.

-Financial abuse of an elder or adult dependent is defined as a criminal act when an individual or entity does any of the following:
+Financial abuse of an elder or dependent adult is considered a criminal act when an individual or entity does any of the following:

-• Unlawfully takes, obtains, retains, and secretes the property of an elder or dependent adult for criminal use, the intent to defraud, or both.
+• Unlawfully takes, obtains, retains, or conceals the property of an elder or dependent adult for unlawful use, with intent to defraud, or both.

-• In 2000, the United States Census Bureau indicated that California’s elderly population will have doubled to 6.4 million by 2025 – an unusually faster rate than any other state.
+• In 2000, the United States Census Bureau indicated that California’s elderly population would have doubled to 6.4 million by 2025 – an unusually faster rate than any other state.

 • Nearly 110,000 Californians live in approximately 1,300 licensed nursing homes.
 Almost 150,000 live in about 7,500 licensed residential care facilities.
 More than 150,000 are believed to live in unlicensed assisted living facilities that cannot care for them properly.